kamisori/wjpu/README.md

 ```

 #### Build

+this is using cjanet from spork. so get and install janet from [janet-lang.org](janet-lang.org) get and bootstrap [jpm](https://github.com/janet-lang/jpm) and:

+`jpm install spork`

 clone repo and position yourself into its root, then run the c code generating rule before building to get fresh bindings made out of cjanet code:

 ```